-- On June 13, 2023, our board of directors granted to Mr. Hornby, Dr. Wagner, and Dr. Hassig options to purchase 471,282 shares, 94,871 shares, and 94,871 shares of our common stock, respectively, under our 2018 Plan.
-Each option vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of - the vesting commencement date of June 13, 2023, subject to the named executive officer's continuous service with us as of each such vesting date.

-On February 24, 2022, our board of directors granted Dr. Wagner an option to purchase 102,563 shares of our common stock under our 2018 Plan, with 25% of such shares vesting on the first anniversary of the vesting commencement date of February 22, 2022 and the remaining shares vesting in 36 substantially equal monthly (6)installments thereafter, subject to Dr. Wagner's continuous service with us as of each such vesting date. - On December 13, 2022, our board of directors granted Dr. Wagner an option to purchase 9,634 shares of our common stock under our 2018 Plan, which vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of the vesting commencement date of December 13, 2022, subject to Dr. Wagner's continuous service with us as of each such vesting date; provided none of the options were eligible to vest prior to the first anniversary of Dr. Wagner's commencement of employment. - On December 2, 2020, our board of directors granted Dr. Hassig an option to purchase 10,255 shares of our common stock under our 2018 Plan, with 25% of such shares vesting on the first anniversary of the vesting commencement date of January 1, 2021, and the remaining shares vesting in 36 substantially equal monthly installments thereafter, subject to Dr. Hassig's continuous service with us as of each such vesting date. - On June 7, 2021, our board of directors granted Dr. Hassig an option to purchase 62,819 shares of our common stock under our 2018 Plan, which vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of the vesting commencement date of June 7, 2021, subject to Dr. Hassig's continuous service with us as of each such vesting date
+- (4) The exercise price of each of these options was repriced to \$4.10 per share in June 2023. - (5) On June 13, 2023, our board of directors granted to Mr. Hornby, Dr. Wagner, and Dr. Hassig options to purchase 471,282 shares, 94,871 shares, and 94,871 shares of our common stock, respectively, under our 2018 Plan.
+Each option vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of the vesting commencement date of June 13, 2023, subject to the named executive officer's continuous service with us as of each such vesting date. - (6) On February 24, 2022, our board of directors granted Dr. Wagner an option to purchase 102,563 shares of our common stock under our 2018 Plan, with 25% of such shares vesting on the first anniversary of the vesting commencement date of February 22, 2022 and the remaining shares vesting in 36 substantially equal monthly installments thereafter, subject to Dr. Wagner's continuous service with us as of each such vesting date.
+(7) On December 13, 2022, our board of directors granted Dr. Wagner an option to purchase 9,634 shares of our common stock under our 2018 Plan, which vests in 48 - (7) On December 13, 2022, our board of directors granted Dr. Wagner an option to purchase 9,634 shares of our common stock under our 2018 Plan, which vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of the vesting commencement date of December 13, 2022, subject to Dr. Wagner's continuous service with us as of each such vesting date; provided none of the options were eligible to vest prior to the first anniversary of Dr. Wagner's commencement of employment.
+(8) On December 2, 2020, our board of directors granted Dr. Hassig an option to purchase 10,255 shares of our common stock under our 2018 Plan, with 25% of such - (8) On December 2, 2020, our board of directors granted Dr. Hassig an option to purchase 10,255 shares of our common stock under our 2018 Plan, with 25% of such shares vesting on the first anniversary of the vesting commencement date of January 1, 2021, and the remaining shares vesting in 36 substantially equal monthly installments thereafter, subject to Dr. Hassig's continuous service with us as of each such vesting date. - (9) On June 7, 2021, our board of directors granted Dr. Hassig an option to purchase 62,819 shares of our common stock under our 2018 Plan, which vests in 48 substantially equal monthly installments beginning on the first monthly anniversary of the vesting commencement date of June 7, 2021, subject to Dr. Hassig's continuous service with us as of each such vesting date.